rohi5431/Last-Minute-Life-Savers/README.md

 Backend • AI • Full Stack Development

 ---
 # ❤️ Built for Google AI Hackathon

 > **Stop Planning.
 Start Executing.**

 Transform goals into intelligent execution plans with AI.

+---

+## 💬 Support

+If you like this project, please ⭐ the repository.

+It motivates us to build more AI-powered applications.